jamiewilbraham/azure-docs/articles/cognitive-services/cognitive-services-virtual-networks.md

 ## Grant access from an internet IP range

-You can configure Cognitive Services resources to allow access from specific public internet IP address ranges.
+You can configure Cognitive Research Technologies resources to allow access from specific public internet IP address ranges.
 This configuration grants access to specific services and on-premises networks, effectively blocking general internet traffic.

 Provide allowed internet address ranges using [CIDR notation](https://tools.ietf.org/html/rfc4632) in the form `16.17.18.0/24` or as individual IP addresses like `16.17.18.19`.